gauzinge/ACFSupervisor/README.md

-## DTC Supervisor README page
+## ACF Supervisor README page

-This is the readme page of the new DTC Supervisor.
+This is the readme page of the new ACF Supervisor.
 Below you can find instructions on how to install the application and an overview of the basic functionality.
 This SW is built on top of CMS XDAQ versions 13 and 14 and requires a recent gcc version that supports c++11.
 Additional requirements are listed in the Requirements section.

 ### Requirements